-Join the Urban Institute for a panel discussion identifying the opportunities and challenges to supporting career advancement to middle-skill jobs.
+The Urban Institute hosted a panel discussion identifying the opportunities and challenges to supporting career advancement to middle-skill jobs.
 Recent government and philanthropic investments have focused on career pathways, frameworks for systems and programs to help low-income adults and youth reach middle-skill jobs.
 Yet, the emphasis of policy, practice, and research is often on succeeding in the first step on a career pathway, not on job and career advancement.
 That first step might only allow people to find an entry-level job with wages that cannot sustain a family.
-During this panel, policymakers, practitioners, and researchers will explore how workers can move beyond this first step on a career pathway and into a middle-skill job.
+During this panel, policymakers, practitioners, and researchers explored how workers can move beyond this first step on a career pathway and into a middle-skill job.

 - Brenda Dann-Messier, Rhode Island Postsecondary Commissioner; former Assistant Secretary for Career, Technical, and Adult Education, US Department of Education

 - Jaime Fall, Director, Upskill America, Aspen Institute